sergueyarellano/tddpractice/docs/b.part3.md

 For the step that says `I make a "GET" request to "stores"` we are going to actually make a request to our `stores` endpoint.

-Firstly, let's install an http customer:
+Firstly, let's install an http client:

 `npm i -S got`